2009 Bound Edition of the Newberg Report.

 If PayPal is new to you, signing up is extremely user-friendly, costs you nothing, and is completely secure.
 Go to https://www.paypal.com/refer/pal=gjsneaker%40sbcglobal.net and follow the simple instructions.

-For inventory and printing purposes, I would appreciate it if you would respond to this e-mail and let me know how many copies of the books you plan to order, whether you’re sending payment to me immediately or not.
+For inventory and printing purposes, I would appreciate it if you would let me know how many copies of the books you plan to order, whether you’re sending payment to me immediately or not.

 TO SUM UP

 I want you to know how much I appreciate the level of support you all have given me in every phase of the Newberg Report.
 Your support in the form of buying the Bound Edition is a concrete way to sustain it.
-If you have questions about the book, I encourage you to ask me.
+If you have questions about the book, please ask.

 Again, here’s the drill:

-1. Respond to this e-mail and let me know what you plan to order, even if tentatively (please do this whether you are taking advantage of the early discount or instead plan to pay later on).
+1. Let me know what you plan to order, even if tentatively (please do this whether you are taking advantage of the early discount or instead plan to pay later on).

 Vincent & Moyé, P.C.